SLKone/SLKone.github.io/_posts/2020-10-14-Quick-Win-COVID-Proof-Your-Business-with-a-Journal.md

 authors: [Kevin Gore]
 intro: The economy is in flux.
 Decision makers are faced with unforeseen circumstances, and the tried and true rules of engagement are no longer guarantees.
 This is a time to tread carefully with deep, deliberate thought.
 newsletter: October 2020 Newsletter
-tags: [Newsletter, October 2020 Newsletter, Quick Win]
+tags: [Newsletters, October 2020 Newsletter, Quick Wins]
 heroimage: posts/quick-win-covid-proof.jpg
 ---